OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 -Can unwanted behaviour be sufficiently contained by mitigations (see Controls to limit unwanted behaviour)?
 -See Risk management under [SECPROGRAM](/goto/secprogram/) for security-specific risk analysis, also involving privacy.

+In general risk management it may help to keep in mind the following particularities of AI:
+1. Inductive instead of deductive, meaning that being wrong is part of the game for machine learning models, which can lead to harm
+2. Connected to 1: models can go stale
+3. Organizes its behaviour based on data, so data becomes a source of opportunity (e.g. complex problem solving, adaptability) and of risk (e.g. unwanted bias, incompleteness, error, manipulation)
+4. Unfamiliar to organizations and to people, with the risk of implementation mistakes, underreliance, overreliance, and incorrect attribution of human tendencies
+5. Incomprehensible, resulting in trust issues
+6. New technical assets that form security threats (data/model supply chain, train data, model parameters, AI documentation)
+7. Can listen and speak: communicate through natural language instead of user interfaces
+8. Can hear and see: have sound and vision recognition abilities

 Links to standards:
  - ISO/IEC 42001 AI management system.
 Gap: covers this control fully.